openebs-archive/openebs-docs/docs/faq.md

 <br>

-### How do you get started and what is the typical trial deployment?
+<font size="5">How do you get started and what is the typical trial deployment?</font>

 If you have a Kubernetes environment, you can deploy OpenEBS using the following command.